ShehrozIrfan/ShehrozIrfan/README.md

 - I am currently working as an Associate Software Engineer at EuphoriaXR.
 My role at EuphoriaXR is to develop Web Applications in Rails.

-- I'm always eager to learn new technologies and to take my skills to next level!

-- I love to write and share what I've learned:
+- I write technical content on:
   - https://medium.com/@shehrozirfan
   - https://dev.to/shehrozirfan

+- I'm always eager to learn new technologies and to enhance my skills set.

 - Email: "shehrozirfan89@gmail.com"